johnhenry/quick9/README.md

 #quick9
 This project is aimed at quickly launching websites on Cloud9 (http://c9.io), but it works well in any Node environment - Linux, MacOS, and even Windows!
+This project also makes it easy to deploy to various other platforms (PaaS) such as Heroku and OpenShift.

 ##Installation